PanicStation.org

 What can wait

-• You do not need to write a long explanation or defend your whole employment history right now.
+• You do not need to write a long explanation of your employment history.

-• You do not need to accept a settlement, sign documents, or agree to deductions immediately.
+• You do not need to accept a settlement, sign a new document, or agree to deductions immediately.

 Important reassurance